open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/azure/index.md

 <Image src="/images/deployment/security/azure/create-app-1.png" alt="create-app"/>

 - Click on `New Registration`.
-This step is for registering the OpenMetadata UI.
+This step is for registering a new App for the OpenMetadata UI.

 <Image src="/images/deployment/security/azure/create-app-2.png" alt="create-app"/>

 - Provide an Application Name for registration.
+- Choose the type of accounts you want to give access to OpenMetadata UI.
-- Provide a redirect URL as a `Single Page Application`.
+- Select `Single-page application (SPA)` for `Redirect URI` and provide the redirect URL as `http(s)://<OpenMetadataHost>:<Port>/callback`.
 - Click on `Register`.

 <Image src="/images/deployment/security/azure/create-app-3.png" alt="create-app"/>